 Most e-commerce AI agent deployments take 2 to 3 weeks.
 The first few days cover platform integration and return policy configuration.
 The next week is testing with real returns to validate decision logic and customer communications.
 By week three, the agent handles the full returns volume.
 You control every policy rule: return windows, refund methods, keep-it thresholds, and escalation triggers.

 CloudNSite builds AI agents for e-commerce businesses at every scale.
-Our e-commerce bundle at /bundles includes returns processing, customer service, inventory management, and order tracking agents.
+The CloudNSite e-commerce agent set covers returns processing, customer service, inventory management, and order tracking.
 Browse the full agent catalogue at /agents to see what fits your store.